juliogomez/devops/README.md

 DRONE_HOST: "http://<drone_public_URL>"
 ```

 Now you can install Drone.
-It is also available as containers, so again we will be able to use our k8s cluster to deploy it.
+It is also available as container images, so again we will be able to use our k8s cluster to deploy it.
 And again Helm can help us with this task:

 ```shell
 helm install --name my-drone -f values.yaml stable/drone